NEW: Two deputies will remain on leave with pay until an investigation into a jail death is done

 It’s unclear how much of the event, if any, was captured on the jail’s surveillance system, or whether officers conducted a mental health evaluation before Ajibade’s death.

-County government officials have declined CNN requests for an interview.
+County government officials declined CNN requests for an interview, citing the ongoing investigation.

 The Chatham County District Attorney’s Office said a criminal investigation is ongoing and the office will “handle the matter further, should it become necessary.”